Crusima/Example.Module/README.md

 ## Developing a module

+A simple reference module is supplied [here][reference].
+Which contains the bare minimum to create a module.

 ### Anatomy of a module

 All modules should be wrapped in a IIFE and the main plugin should be passed as the first argument: